jshashwat93/financial-data-analytics-demo/README.md

 1.1.
 Sign up for a Confluent Cloud account at [https://confluent.cloud/](https://confluent.cloud/).

 1.2.
+Verify your email address by clicking on the verification link sent to your inbox.

+1.3.
+Log in to your Confluent Cloud account.

-Once logged in, navigate to the API Access section and create a new API key and secret.
-Make a note of these credentials, as you'll need them later.
+1.4.
+Once logged in, follow these steps to create a new Confluent Cloud API key and secret:

+- Click on the hamburger menu in the upper-left corner of the dashboard.
+- Select "Cloud API keys" from the menu.
+- Click on the "+ Add key" button.
+- Click on "Global access."
+- Enter a description for the key (optional), and click on the "Download and continue" button.
+- Ensure you securely store the downloaded file, as the key and secret are displayed only once during creation.
+You will need the generated API key and secret for later steps in the project.

+Now you have a Confluent Cloud API key and secret that you can use in your project.

 ### Step 2: Clone the GitHub repository